hirohith/speech-emotion-recognition/README.md

 The system analyzes speech audio, extracts meaningful acoustic features, and predicts the emotional state of the speaker.
 A web-based interface is developed using Streamlit to allow users to upload audio files and receive emotion predictions in real time.

+## 🏆 Final Model

+**Selected Model:** Random Forest Classifier

+**Accuracy:** 69.94%

+The Random Forest model achieved the highest accuracy among all tested approaches and was selected for deployment in the Streamlit application.

 ---

 # 🎯 Objectives